dgaydukov/cert-spring5/files/spring5.md

 you can always get session like `Session current = (Session) entityManager.getDelegate();`;

 ###### JTA - java transaction API
+`@Transactional` - has propagation param, that instruct spring what to do when you call one transactional method from another. default param - required - in this case nothing happens. mandatory - throw exception if method was called from non-transactioanl method require_new - open new transaction (so we have nested tx)

 There are 2 types of transactions:
 * Local - work with single resource (single db) and either commit or rollback
 * Global - work with many resources (like one mysql and one oracle db), and either all changes to all db commiter or rollbacked.
 Using `XA` protocol.